 “Where you have a note about “jerigonza’, the origin of it as I know it, was a communication device created by thieves in Andalucía, Southern Spain.
 However, the Uruguayan version is called ‘jeringoso’.
 It is more than a game, it’s more like a ‘secret language’ and when spoken fast, it becomes almost unintelligible.
 And yes, it is done adding a ‘p’ after the vowels.
 For example, jeringoso, becomes jeperipingopozopo.
 Quite a mouthful.”

-This artilce was posted on Thursday, November 5th, 2009 at 1:06 pm and is filed under Alfabeto Farfallino, Argentina, Brazil, Chile, Colombia, Costa Rica, Countries & Cultures, English, Games Around the World, Italian, Italy, Jeringonza, Languages, P Language, Pig Latin, Portuguese, Puerto Rico, Spain, Spanish, Uruguay, Venezuela.
+This article was posted on Thursday, November 5th, 2009 at 1:06 pm and is filed under Alfabeto Farfallino, Argentina, Brazil, Chile, Colombia, Costa Rica, Countries & Cultures, English, Games Around the World, Italian, Italy, Jeringonza, Languages, P Language, Pig Latin, Portuguese, Puerto Rico, Spain, Spanish, Uruguay, Venezuela.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.